The Sanctuary – God’s Plan of Salvation Illustrated

 As the earthly sanctuary service had two stages, represented by the two sections, likewise, the heavenly sanctuary had two stages.
 And as the earthly service was in terms of the first stage until the Day of Atonement, even so the heavenly service was in terms of the first stage until that time, near the close of earth’s history, when our great High Priest started the second stage of His priestly ministry.
-The prophecy of Daniel 8:14 and 9:25, shows that Christ began that second phase in 1844.
-For more on the that prophecy, check the following link.
+The prophecy of Daniel 8:14 and 9:25, shows that Christ began that second phase of His ministry in 1844 [see Can you explain Daniel 8 and 9 (2300 yr. prophecy)?]

 In New Testament era, the Hebrew Christians were greatly unsettled with the issue of how to relate themselves to the earthly sanctuary service that they and their fathers for 1500 years had regarded as central in their worship.
 Paul had to convince them of the superiority of the heavenly sanctuary and turn their eyes away from the earthly sanctuary to where Christ is actually serving after His death.

 The apostle Paul wrote about the work of Christ as our High Priest (ex.
 Hebrews 9), in the heavenly sanctuary.
-He tried to show them by parallels and contrasts, that the earthly sanctuary no longer should be the center of their worship, because the earthly sanctuary was merely a “shadow” of the heavenly one.
+He tried to show them by parallels and contrasts, that the earthly sanctuary no longer should be the center of their worship, because the earthly sanctuary was merely a “shadow” of the heavenly one (Colossians 2:14-17).